 Directly after that, Kirk asks Spock to explain the group’s “Herbert” jabs.
 Spock reluctantly defines Herbert as “a minor official notorious for his rigid and limited patterns of thought” and William Shatner’s reaction is a wonderfully understated bit of acting.

 The script was written by Arthur Heinemann and Michael Richards.
 The latter is the pseudonym Dorothy Fontana employed after her script Joanna somehow morphed into this episode.
 (I wrote about that a little here.)
-She was clearly displeased with the screened version, but the script is strong and this brief scene on the bridge is reason enough to watch this episode.
+She was clearly displeased with the screened version, but this brief scene on the bridge is reason enough to watch this episode.

 The Federation doesn’t suit everyone